0xbryer/sonobe/README.md

 Available packages:
 - `folding-schemes`: main crate, contains the different scheme implementations, together with commitment schemes, frontend trait, arithmetization, transcript, etc.
 - `solidity-verifiers`: contains the templating logic to output the verifier contracts for the DeciderEth proofs.
 Currently only supports Nova+CycleFold DeciderEth proofs.
-- `frontends`: contains the experimental frontends other than the arkworks frontend.
-More details at the [sonobe/frontends](https://github.com/privacy-scaling-explorations/sonobe/tree/main/frontends) directory.
+- `experimental-frontends`: contains the experimental frontends other than the arkworks frontend.
+More details at the [sonobe/experimental-frontends](https://github.com/privacy-scaling-explorations/sonobe/tree/main/experimental-frontends) directory.

 Available features:
 - `parallel` enables some parallelization optimizations available in the crate.
 It is enabled by default.